rwbl/domoticz-homeautomation-workbook/plugins/README.md

 * GUI > Setup > Hardware
 * Select the type, i.e. homematicIP Radiator Thermostat (HmIP-eTRV)
 * Set the parameter
-* Add
+* Click button Add
-* The devices are created - check the devices list GUI > Setup > Devices
+* The devices are created - ensure to check the devices list GUI > Setup > Devices

 #### Update
 Copy from the plugin archive, the file **plugin.py** to the plugin folder.